jgigault/HOWTO-quadruply-linked-list/README_STEP3.md

 At first iteration, the pointer *prev_left is NULL [1] so that the left side of the first point *pt [2] remains as NULL and does represent the left borderline of the map.
 Before entering the next iteration [4], *prev_left saves a reference to the current point so that *pt and *prev_left can be linked together [2 & 3].
 And so on until reaching the end of line.
 When a '\n' is encountered, we know that we have to initialize a new row of the map, and *prev_left should once again represent the left borderline of the map, so we set it as NULL [5].

 For each row of the map, we obtain a doubly linked list, but each list is immediatly replaced by the next one during the next sequence of iterations (between two encountered '\n').
-Then we need to save temporarily a reference to the preceding row of the map in order to link each point of the twice lists together by both *top and *bottom sides.
+We need to temporarily save a reference to the preceding row of the map in order to link each point of the twice lists together by both *top and *bottom sides.

 Declare a third pointer to struct called *prev_top that will represent, for each current point *pt, the nearest point from the top direction: